Jonathan56/Jonathan56.github.io/_posts/2020-04-18-RaspberryPi.md

 excerpt_separator: <!--more-->
 ---

-The objective is to power a raspberry pi 24/7 from a solar panel, a battery, and a power alimentation for when the battery is empty.
-This post is a condensed version of my personal notes, and things I would like to remember for the next time.
+The objective is to power a raspberry pi 24/7 using a solar panel, a battery, and, when the battery is empty power from the grid.
+This post is a condensed version of my personal notes (things I would like to remember for the next time).
 There is probably much room for improvement.

 <!--more-->
 # Proposed architecture (Hardware)